rolancon/key-value/README.md

     ;;
     term-a, term-b

+Multi-line comments can also serve as documentation for what is below it.

 ## Key-value stores

 Key-value stores are directly supported with a pair as follows, which models a key-value _pair_: